ThomasMJosline/CTBhackthon/level3_design/README.md

 ## Is the verification complete ?
 In the design, there are some bugs that are related to the design. e.g.:
--If the an input is given during the movement of the elevator, instead of moving to the firstly entered floor it starts moving to the last entered floor.
+- If the an input is given during the movement of the elevator, instead of moving to the firstly entered floor it starts moving to the last entered floor.
--Speed of movement of the elevator.
+- Speed of movement of the elevator.
 Instead of the design shown here, there should be a motor module that works according to the input and this motor controls the movement of the elevator.